cisagov/FLAREclient-container/README.md

 ## Docker Operation
+**It is recommended to use the AIS-run utility (https://git.ecicd.dso.ncps.us-cert.gov/fireteam/AIS-run) to run the Human Review service.**

 In order to run the human review service as a container, navigate to the root directory of this repository, then execute the following commands:
 ```bash